Real-time pitch detection

 Yes.
 Results use note names such as C4 and A3, and the guide explains how to read them.

-Short guides for testing safely, reading your result, and choosing better karaoke keys.
+Short posts for testing safely, reading your result, and choosing better karaoke keys.

-A short guide to using Oniki Check: microphone setup, testing flow, and how to read your lowest and highest notes.
+A short guide to using Oniki Check: microphone setup, testing flow, and how to read your lowest note, highest note, and singing range.

 Updated 2026-07-08